Shazi-dani/tic_tac_toe/README.md

 ### User Stories

 * As a user, I want to be able to understand how to play this game.all instructions are given in detail when start the game.
+As a User, I want to be able to start a new game of Tic Tac Toe, so that I can begin playing from a fresh board.

+* As a User, I want the game to indicate whose turn it is (X or O), so that I know when to make my move.

+* As a User, I want the game to check and prevent illegal moves, such as placing a symbol on an already occupied spot, to ensure fair gameplay.

+* As a User, I want the game to automatically switch turns between X and O after each move, so that the game progresses smoothly.

+* As a User, I want the game to detect and announce a winner when a player has achieved a winning pattern (3 in a row, column, or diagonal), so that I know the game outcome.

+* As a User, I want the game to detect and announce a Tie when there is no space left in a game board, so that I know the game outcome.

+* As a User, I want the option to play again once a game is complete.

 ## How to Play